Installation Guide

 1. Quick Start Guide - Get up and running in 5 minutes

-2. Core Concepts - Understand vector databases and embeddings
+2. Core Concepts - Key concepts explained

 3. Basic Configuration - Set up your first data sources